Hanover NH: Dartmouth and Appalachian Trail

 VISIT: Hood Museum of Art

-The Hood was recently reopened after a multi-million dollar multi-year expansion.
-Now, the terrific exhibits are showcased better than ever.
+Several years ago, the Hood Museum of Art reopened after a multi-million dollar multi-year expansion.
 People come from all over the world to see a spectacular set of six well-preserved 3,000-year-old Assyrian Reliefs brought to Dartmouth from Iraq in 1852.

-Inscriptions on these cuneiform tablets from the palace of Assyrian King Ashurnasirpal II (circa 883 BCE) correspond to Biblical stories.
+Inscriptions on these cuneiform tablets from the palace of Assyrian King Ashurnasirpal II (circa about 900 BCE) correspond to Biblical stories.
 Hence, they serve as important historical and religious documents and touchstones, as well as works of art.

 But the Reliefs are not the only draw here.
-The Hood is also home to several story-telling Japanese Scrolls – the graphic novels of their day – a set of beautifully mounted African weaponry, and a Sol LeWitt designed wall (implemented by Dartmouth students), among 70,000 artifacts that rotate frequently with only 2% on view at any time.
+The Hood is also home to several story-telling Japanese Scrolls – the graphic novels of their day – among 70,000 artifacts that rotate frequently with only 2% on view at any time.

 As a “teaching museum,” the Hood hosts students from every discipline.
 These actually include Medical School students, who come to perfect their “Medical” or “Clinical Gaze” by diagnosing the subjects of well-rendered portraits.
-Open Tues-Sat 10-5 (Wed open till 9pm), Sun 12-5, Free.
+Check website for museum hours, free.

 Orozco Murals, Baker Library, Dartmouth College, Hanover NH